Select City

 What Are The Types Of Cataract Surgery?

-There are different types of cataract surgery techniques, each with its own mechanism of removing the cloudy lens and placing the intraocular lens.
-The main types of cataract surgery include the following:
+The technique used in cataract surgery has changed completely over the last two decades.
+There are different types of cataract surgery techniques, each with its mechanism of removing the cloudy lens and placing the intraocular lens.
+The main 6 types of cataract surgery include the following:

 • Laser-Assisted Cataract Eye Surgery (LACS): Laser-assisted cataract surgery involves using a laser to perform the surgery.
 The laser is used to make precise incisions in the cornea, to open the lens capsule, and to fragment the cataract.
 This method can offer increased precision and reduce the need for specific instruments during surgery.